wareset/cyclepack/README.md

 // the objects are completely equal
 ```

-2. Takes into account references to objects:
+2. Considers references to objects:
 ```js
 import cyclepack from 'cyclepack';